Merge PDF on iPhone

 Merge Contract Sections into One PDF

-Legal contracts often consist of multiple documents: main agreement, schedules, exhibits, and signature pages.
-Merge them into a single PDF before sending for signature.
-Recipients see the complete contract in one file, reducing confusion and ensuring nothing is missed.
+Legal contracts often span a main agreement, schedules, exhibits, and signature pages.
+Merge them into a single ordered PDF before sending for signature, so recipients see the complete contract in one file with nothing missed.

 Combine Report Chapters and Appendices

-Business reports grow across multiple files—executive summary, main findings, data tables, appendices.
-Merge them in the correct order before distribution.
-Stakeholders receive one professional document instead of a folder of separate files.
+Business reports grow across multiple files — executive summary, findings, data tables, appendices.
+Merge them in the correct order before distribution, and stakeholders get one professional document instead of a folder of loose parts.

 Merge Receipts for Expense Reports